 I’ve learned that the right foods can reverse health problems, treat numerous health issues and become a great preventative measure for all types of illnesses and health problems down the road.
 Remember, just because you’re not sick doesn’t mean you’re healthy.
 Even common symptoms such as anxiety and depression can spiral down if you’re not participating in a healthy lifestyle.

 I practically had to relearn everything I knew about eating properly and I started embracing this new way of eating.
 Saying no to certain foods didn’t mean I was depriving myself but rather that I made better, more nourishing food choices.
 I even enjoyed desserts again – the sweet treats I was now eating were made with amazing quality ingredients.
 And best of all I didn’t feel sick or guilty after having a treat.

-Now I absolutely love my life!
-I am now a mom of two beautiful girls, an almost 10 year old and a 3 year old and I’m the luckiest and happiest person I know!
-I’m also so grateful for this amazing community of supporters, for a great opportunity to now be a published author of my cookbook Cut the Sugar and for all those little things in life that I do not take for granted.
+At this very moment, I’m grateful for this amazing community of supporters, for a great opportunity to now be a published author of my cookbook Cut the Sugar and for all those little things in life that I do not take for granted.
 I wake up each day with a grateful heart.

 Disclaimer: All information presented on this website is for informational purposes only.
 These statements have not been evaluated by the Food and Drug Administration.
 This website is not intended to diagnose, treat, cure or prevent any disease and is not intended to be a substitute or replacement for any medical treatment.
 Please seek the advice of a healthcare professional for your specific health concerns.